cupnoodle/uPushie/README.md

 **Response JSON on success**
 HTTP response status code is 200
 The 'new' attribute means if the user is first time login into the upush system.
 If true means the user is a new user, false means the user has logged in before.
+The 'wble' is the login link for the wble, to use for manually login before downloading the file.

-JSON object  *{'message' => 'Login successful for student 1206225', 'new' => false}*
+JSON object  *{'message' => 'Login successful for student 1206225', 'new' => false, 'wble' => 'https://wble-pk.utar.edu.my/cfs-pk/login/index.php'}*
 <br>
 ___